 All in all, if you’re looking for a perfect spring or summer getaway then look no further than this awesome San Diego Itinerary!

-There is plenty to see and do in San Diego, but ultimately picking a couple of the favorite tourist spots is all you need to feel that SD vibe.
+There is plenty to see and do in San Diego, but ultimately picking a couple of your favorite tourist spots is all you need to feel that SD vibe.

 Whether you are here for a couple of days or plan on staying longer, it really is up to you.